Robertinoos13/Python/All projects/GUI Apps/PyQt6/Calculator/readme.txt

 # Script Name
-Simple Hello World GUI
+Calculator

 ## Description
-This script is a very simple GUI maked with PyQt6, where its a text with "Hello, World!" to learn the basic structure of a PyQt6 script
+This script is a regular calculator with GUEST USER INTERFACE maded with PyQt6

 ## Output
-The script produces a GUI with a text(label)
+The script produces a GUI with some buttons, perfect for a regular calculator

 ## Libraries
 To run this script, you need the following Python libraries: